dashton90/aws-study-guides/SAA-CO2/README.md

     | 20                             | 12                            | 4                                   | 4                              |
     | 30                             | 12                            | 9                                   | 9                              |
     | 40                             | 12                            | 14                                  | 14                             |
+* You can create an ASG from an existing EC2 instance.
+All instances in this group will use the same attributes such as AMI, instance type, key pair, etc.

 ### Configuration Templates